We are living in the plastic age, there is no doubt about it.

 PLASTIC NUMBER #3

 PVC wraps your sandwich and meat.
 It floats in the bathtub as toys, makes jackets, and inexpensive plumbing at home.

 PVC is dubbed the “poison plastic” because it contains numerous toxins which it can leach throughout its entire life cycle.
 Almost all products using PVC require virgin material for their construction; less than 1% of PVC material is recycled. – eartheasy.com

-It was recently added to the European chemicals agency list of a substance of very high concern for their role as endocrine disrupters.
-Improper development of reproductive organs in fetuses.
+It was recently added to the European chemicals agency list of a substance of grave concern for their role as endocrine disrupters—improper development of reproductive organs in fetuses.

 PLASTIC NUMBER #4

-It is considered to be a “low hazard plastic”.
-The problem with LDPE is, that it is not recyclable via curbside and other recycling programs.
-Best is to reuse as bin liner etc. Not a good solution if you ask me, There are only certain facilities that can recycle it and they turn it into plastic lumber, landscaping boards, garbage can liners and floor tiles.
+It is considered to be a “low hazard plastic.”
+The problem with LDPE is that it is not recyclable via curbside and other recycling programs.
+The best is to reuse as bin liner etc. Not a great solution if you ask me.
+Only certain facilities can recycle it, and they turn it into plastic lumber, landscaping boards, garbage bin liners, and floor tiles.

 PLASTIC NUMBER #5

-PP is considered a fairly safe plastic.
-It has a high heat resistance and as such doesn’t leak as many chemicals as other plastics.
+PP is considered a reasonably safe plastic.
+It has a high heat resistance and, as such, doesn’t leak as many chemicals as other plastics.